How do I become a member?

 'The Effects of Arts, Trades & Professions on Health & Longevity' by Charles Turner Thackrah

-We have a number of reprints of this famous work combined with a biography by Andrew Meiklejohn, who was himself a distinguished Occupational Physician and teacher.
+If you would like to purchase a reprint of this famous work combined with a biography by Andrew Meiklejohn, who was himself a distinguished Occupational Physician and teacher, please contact us.

 If you are a member of the SOM, you already recognise the benefits that membership of a professional body can bring.
 If you know of someone who has a commitment to occupational health, why not recommend them for SOM membership?
 Every time you introduce a new member, you support the development of occupational health and to recognise your help, we will give you £25 off your membership.
 The offer is available when the person you are recruiting joins online and enters your surname when asked.